BGforgeNet/bg2-tweaks-and-tricks/docs/convenience.md

 ### Starting bags
 AKA inventory management painkiller.
 In both Candlekeep and Irenicus' dungeon, you can find a few bags to start the adventure with.
 Come on, a gem bag is basically a piece of cloth, how come you have to jump through hoops just to get one?

-Where to find the bag:
+Where to find the bags:
 - In Candlekeep, talk to Thorius - near the cellars.
 - In the dungeon, check the painting.